buildkite/docs/pages/test_analytics/monitors.md

 Mark it as resolved, mute it, or leave it open.

-**Coming soon:** web hooks and integrations with platforms such as Slack, GitHub, and issue tracking tools so you can assign ownership of problematic tests, and see alerts in your preferred platform.
+**Added new Features:** web hooks and integrations with platforms such as Slack, GitHub, and issue tracking tools so you can assign ownership of problematic tests, and see alerts in your preferred platform.